falk-werner/webfuse-example/README.md

     docker run -p 8080:8080 --rm -it \
       --device /dev/fuse --cap-add SYS_ADMIN --security-opt apparmor:unconfined \
-      --user `id -u` \
-      webfuse bash
+      webfuse
-    webfused -f /etc/webfused.conf

-Open a webbrowser and visit http://localhost:8080 and follow the instruction on the screen.
+Open a webbrowser and visit http://localhost:8080 and establish a connection.

+Once connected, you can display the provided filesystem inside the container.

+    cat /tmp/test/hello.txt

+### Logging

-Then open another terminal and connect to the container.
+To view log messages from webfuse, open another terminal an conntect to the container.
+Log files can be found in /var/log/socklog/daemon directory.

-    docker exec -it <name of container> bash cat /tmp/test/hello.txt
+    docker exec -it <container> bash
+    tail -f /var/log/socklog/daemon/current

 ## Fellow Repositories